 One note for other departments considering a similar unit: the roll cage on the Wildland Roxor had to be modified.
 Owen says, "This shows our updated ROPS.
 The original setup was in the way of the reel, as well as right in the way of the exhaust from the pump.
 Tweaking them a little protects from branches smacking into them and makes things more accessible."

-Thanks to Spencer Fire Trucks, and to Owen Wilson and Rocanville FD. -- Derek Redmond
+Thanks to Spencer Fire Trucks.
+Also to Stockholm VFD, and to Owen Wilson and Rocanville FD. -- Derek Redmond

 See more Mahindra Jeeps on CJ3B.info.